"Now you know what it feels like!"

-It’s difficult sometimes to know what someone is going through if you’ve never been there before.
-So, here are five ways for nurses to care and empathize with elderly patients.
-We, as caregivers, can get frustrated and these will help us know how aging feels like.
+Sometimes, it’s difficult to know what someone is going through if you’ve never been there before.
+We, as caregivers, can get frustrated and these five ways will help us know how aging feels like:

-I always center myself with a few deep breaths and calibrate my feelings when I know I’m going to visit “Alice”.
+I always center myself with a few deep breaths and calibrate my feelings when I know I’m going to visit my patients.
 These little reminders of how we should deliver nursing care can work like a charm for elderly patients.